kevany23/cs598-milestone1/README.md

-# Milestone 1 Submission
+# Milestone 1 Submission by Team 8
 * Kevan Yang
 * Alex Huynh
 * Tommy Ge

 ## Overview
 We have created AST, CG, and CFG representations and visualizations for the `commons-csv` open source Java repo.
-Our deliverables include, the representations we've generated, and the code to create these reperentations, and a script to run the code in an automated manner.
+Our deliverables include the representations we've generated, the code to create these reperentations, and a script to run the code in an automated manner.

 ## Representations